geshu18/app/Getting-Started-with-Application-Insights-for-ASP.NET-Core.md

 [Application Insights](https://docs.microsoft.com/azure/application-insights/app-insights-asp-net) is an extensible analytics platform that monitors the performance and usage of your live ASP.NET Core web applications.

-**With Asp.Net Core 2.0, ApplicationInsights is included by default when running from Visual Studio.**
+**With Asp.Net Core 2.0, ApplicationInsights is included by default when running from Visual Studio 2017.**
-You only need to configure the instrumentation key so that telemetry is sent to ApplicationInsights service.
+You only need to configure the instrumentation key so that telemetry is sent to Application Insights service.
 If instrumentation key is not added:
-* ApplicationInsights will be enabled while debugging under Visual Studio 2017.
+* Application Insights will be enabled while debugging under Visual Studio 2017.
-* ApplicationInsights telemetry will be shown in Visual Studio 2017.
+* Application Insights telemetry will be shown locally in Visual Studio 2017.
-* Nothing gets sent to the ApplicationInsights service, unless an instrumentation key is added.
+* Nothing gets sent to the Azure Application Insights service, unless an instrumentation key is added.

-You probably don't need to follow these manual steps below (except the instrumentation key section) unless you upgraded from a previous version.
+**If running from outside Visual Studio 2017, like from a command-line (using `dotnet run myapp.dll`) or other IDE like Visual Studio Code, then Application Insights need to be explicitly added/configured.**

-Follow the steps below, skippings the ones as indicated:
+Follow the steps below, skipping the ones as indicated:

-* Create an Application Insights resource
+1. * Create an Application Insights resource
-* Add Application Insights NuGet package dependency to `.csproj`
+2. * Add Application Insights NuGet package dependency to `.csproj`
-* Add Application Insights instrumentation key
+3. * Add Application Insights instrumentation key
-* Add Application Insights instrumentation in code
+4. * Add Application Insights instrumentation in code
-* Add Application Insights JavaScript instrumentation to the `_ViewImports.cshtml`,  `_Layout.cshtml`
+5. * Add Application Insights JavaScript instrumentation to the `_ViewImports.cshtml`,  `_Layout.cshtml`
+6. * Customizing Application Insights Settings.

-## Create an Application Insights resource
+## 1. Create an Application Insights resource

 1. Sign in to the [Microsoft Azure portal](https://portal.azure.com).
 (Need to [sign up](https://azure.microsoft.com/pricing/free-trial/)?)
 2. Create a new Application Insights resource.
 (Click **New -> Monitoring + management -> Application Insights**).
 Select the ASP.NET application type.
 3. In your new resource, open the **Essentials** drop-down so that you can copy the Instrumentation Key - you'll need it shortly.

-## Add Application Insights NuGet package dependency to `.csproj`
+## 2. Add Application Insights NuGet package dependency to `.csproj`

-If the following package reference already exists in you `.csproj`, then there is no need to explicitly add ApplicationInsights package.
-This is a meta package and it contains the ApplicationInsights package.
+If the following package reference already exists in your `.csproj`, then there is no need to explicitly add Application Insights package.
+This is a meta package and it contains the Application Insights package.
 ```
 <PackageReference Include="Microsoft.AspNetCore.All" Version="2.0.0" />
 ```
-If the above package reference is not present, then add the following to explicitly add ApplicationInsights.
+If the above package reference is not present, then add the following to explicitly add Application Insights.

 ```
 <PackageReference Include="Microsoft.ApplicationInsights.AspNetCore" Version="2.2.0" />